mmolinar/til/brew.md

 Always install everything with brew so that updates are done at once and not one by one.

-## First steps
+## First steps (once only ie new machine)

-First thing to install is brew itself (with a new machine).
+First thing to install is brew itself.

 Then install Git with brew
 `brew install git`